juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 Since Juji always aims at powering all good chatbots with the smarts needed to help users, I had assumed two things:

-* Everyone would know what these smarts are
+* Everyone would know what these smarts are; and
-* Everyone could tell whether a chatbot has such smarts
+* Everyone could tell whether a chatbot has such or any smarts.

-Until recently, I realized that my two assumptions are completely false.
+Until recently, I realized that my two assumptions were wrong.

 A few weeks ago, I was demoing our [conversational AI (AI chatbot) platform](https://juji.io/juji-platform/) to a customer.
 In this demo, I showed how to build a chatbot as a personal healthcare assistant that can check in on a user on a daily basis (Figure 1).